Britt Nicole

-Brittany Nicole Waddell, better known by her stage name Britt Nicole (born August 2, 1984) is an American vocalist, songwriter and recording artist.
-She has mainly charted as a Christian pop artist, but in 2012 found her debut mainstream single, "Gold", and, in 2013, "Ready or Not", in the Mainstream Top 40.
-Her fourth studio album, Gold, was nominated for Best Contemporary Christian Music Album at the 55th Grammy Awards.
-She is signed to Sparrow and Capitol Records.
+Brittany Nicole Waddell, better known by her stage name Britt Nicole, is an American singer and songwriter.
+After pursuing music independently, Nicole signed with Sparrow and Capitol Records and released the album "Say It" (2007) which saw some commercial success.
+In 2009 she released The Lost Get Found which peaked at number one on the Billboard Top Christian Albums chart and garnered the singles "The Lost Get Found" and "Walk on the Water".

+In 2012, she found critical and commercial success with the album Gold (2012) and its title single which debuted at number 83 on the Billboard Hot 100.
+The album also peaked atop the Top Christian Albums chart and received a Grammy Award nomination for Best Contemporary Christian Music Album.
+She released a self-titled album in 2016 which saw limited commercial success and has since released independently again.

 Early life

-Nicole was born in Kannapolis, North Carolina and began singing at the age of three in her church, Truth Temple of Kannapolis.
+Brittany Nicole Waddell was born in Kannapolis, North Carolina and began singing at the age of three in her church, Truth Temple of Kannapolis.
 She, along with her brother and cousin, eventually became involved with the church's daily program on Charlotte TV station WAXN.
 She was a talented dancer, taking ballet, jazz, hip hop, and lyrical.
 At South Rowan High School, she was a member of the school's advanced choir group, and performed with them at Carnegie Hall in New York.
-Nicole was also a member of Duke University's Brightleaf Music Workshop.
+Waddell was also a member of Duke University's Brightleaf Music Workshop.